tradecloud/tradecloud-sdk-dotnet/api-v1/SendOrder/README.md

 ## Configure

 In the source code:
-- fill in username on tradecloud.nl
+- fill in your Tradecloud username
-- fill in password on tradecloud.nl
+- fill in your password
 - check and amend order.json
 ## Run